COVID And Men's Mental Health: The Impact On Economic Status

 Getty/AnnaStills

-Men's mental health and COVID-19
+Men's mental health and the COVID-19 pandemic

 Though some research shows that women have experienced more mental health impairment than men during the pandemic, other findings suggest that men experience mental health impairment at least as much as women.
 For example, some studies have shown that although women are diagnosed with depression far more frequently than men, more men die by suicide.